Requinard/fastapi-playground/README.md

-tests/mimesis.py|A small test case to test fake data with mimesis. tests/mimesis.py|Run tests repeatedly and with parameterized instances. tests/routers/test_*.py|Test API endpoints, backed by an in-memory SQLite database.
+tests/mimesis.py|A small test case to test fake data with mimesis. tests/mimesis.py|Run tests repeatedly and with parameterized instances. tests/routers/test_*.py|Test API endpoints, backed by an in-memory SQLite database. tests/test_schematesis.py|Automatically test the *entire* API from the spec without writing any cases!

 ## Why is FastAPI so neat